aldwinp35/cs50_final_project/README.md

     # Update changes in database
     db.session.commit()

-# When dragging start form bottom
+# When dragged post start from (right side or bottom) and dropped to (left side or top)
 else:
     start_index = start_index + 1
     end_index = end_index + 1